 In terms of exploration Turkey has a plethora of historic sites to visit, along with beautiful landscapes to admire along the way.
 I’ll touch on some of them in this post.
-And as for the food, well that’s a whole other topic, which I’ll cover in more depth in a separate post.
+And as for the food, well that’s a whole other topic, which I cover in more depth in this post.

-In this post I will guide you through the best places to visit in Turkey on a classic overland route from Istanbul to Georgia.
+In this top ten Turkey destinations, I will guide you through the best places to visit in Turkey on a classic overland route from Istanbul to Georgia.

 - Capital – Istanbul

 - Currency – Lira